kirso/sveltekit-saas/README.md

 ### How to use this repo as your "starter"

-Details go here, things like searching for Sveltify
+Details go here, things like searching for 100xify

+## Update environment variables

+You may use `.env.example` to create your own `.env.local` & `.env.files`